 OACETT does its own assessment and evaluations and does not rely on third-party assessments.
 We investigated with WES their ability to conduct full assessments for OACETT, but in the end, their recommendation was that the profession must do its own evaluation for specific competencies.
 We do not require applicants to complete any bridging programs but we do collaborate voluntarily with other organizations that provide such programs and can refer members to them if the member so wishes.
-We added a Resources Fact Sheet on our website.
+An Employment Resources Fact Sheet is available on our website.
 It can be found on the Internationally Trained Professionals' page under the Be a Certified Professional tab.
-OACETT is represented on the Advisory Committee for Engineering Your Future at Skills for Change in Toronto.